 Both the SmartSDR CAT and the SmartSDR DAX application have been updated to allow software on a PC being used to operate the FlexRadio SDRs over the Internet to gain access to CAT and sound interfaces associated with the radio.

 We have been using a combination of TeamViewer Remote Control software and a router-based VPN solution to enable control of our antenna controllers and station power/amplifiers.
-This arrangement works well but most of our readers probably do not have a router which can support VPN connections or the networking knowledge to set up a secure VPN system.
+This arrangement works well, but most of our readers probably do not have a router to support VPN connections or the networking knowledge to set up a secure VPN system.

-A much simpler VPN solution can be realized by utilizing TeamViewer’s built-in VPN capability.
-You simply install TeamViewer on a PC in you shack which can access you station accessories and on your remote operating laptop or PC.
-You then enable TeamViewer’s VPN option and the configuration is complete.
+Using TeamViewer’s built-in VPN capability, a much simpler VPN solution can be realized.
+You simply install TeamViewer on a PC in your shack that can access your station accessories and on your remote-operating laptop or PC.
+You then enable TeamViewer’s VPN option, and the configuration is complete.

 With the addition of the SmartSDR and the updated TeamViewer/VPN setup, we can operate our station remotely over the Internet.
 We have tested our setup using a Wireless Hotspot modem and Verizon’s LTE service.
 The combination of our PC running the DXLab Logging Suite and the Maestro work great in this configuration.